What You'll Get with this Workshop

 Please feel free to contact us with any questions.

-Professional Development Certificate: You may request your certificate by visiting this link.
+Professional Development Certificate: Upon completion of this Workshop you can recive a certificate for 1.25 hours of PD/Catechetical certification.
+You may request your certificate by visiting this link.

 Sophia Institute for Teachers is an independent, non-profit organization.
 Participants at our programs receive certificates stating the number of hours at each workshop and as proof of attendance.
 Each diocese will determine if/how these hours can be applied toward on-going teacher or catechist certification requirements.
 If you need official verification that attendance at our program will satisfy your requirements, please check with your principal and/or the appropriate person in your diocese.